Harshith-Maddala/Data_Mining_Team7/README.md

 Our project tackles the following **S.M.A.R.T.
 (Specific, Measurable, Achievable, Relevant, and Time-bound)** questions:

 1. **Price Patterns**:
    What is the average price of games within each genre and across categories on Steam, and which specific genres or categories have the highest and lowest average prices?
+How do these pricing trends correlate with game popularity as measured by Peak CCU?

 2. **Release Year Impact**:
-   How has the release year impacted the estimated number of owners for games, and are games released in the last five years more popular on average?
+   How has the release year affected the estimated number of owners for games on Steam, especially for those released within the last five years?
+Additionally, does the price of a game influence its number of owners differently depending on the release year?

 3. **Peak Engagement**:
-   Which games and categories (e.g., single-player, multiplayer) reach the highest peak concurrent users, and how do genre and game price affect this trend?
+   Which games and game categories reach the highest peak concurrent users, and does this trend differ significantly across genres and game prices?

-4. **Playtime Leaders**:
+4. **Time Series Forecasting**:
-   Which genres have the highest median playtime, and what trends reveal the types of games that keep players engaged the longest?
+   How have game releases evolved over time across genres, and which genres have shown the highest growth particularly focusing on the top 10 genres from 2014 to 2024?

 ---